CKHarrison/phoenix_rent_predictor_site/README.md

 ---

-Machine learning application that predicts apartment prices in Phoenix Arizona based on features of the unit.
+Machine learning powered web application that predicts apartment prices in Phoenix Arizona based on features of the unit.
 [Live Application](https://phoenix-rent-predictor.herokuapp.com/)

 ---